hcote/TrashTalk/trashtalk/README.md

 - Clone your fork of the repo.
 - Run: `pip install -r requirements.txt`

-Then you must configure the project.
+Then you can configure the project.
 Open `dev.cfg` to customize the settings to your local configuration.
 An example is provided in `dev.cfg.example` of what you may need to change.

 Finally: `python run.py`